tacaswell/tacaswell.github.io/content/intermediate-git.md

 When working with a git repository on your computer you almost always have one of the commits materialized into a working tree (or more than one with the `git worktree` [sub-command](https://git-scm.com/docs/git-worktree)).
-The working tree is, as the same suggests, where you actually do your work!
+The working tree is, as the name suggests, where you actually do your work!
 We will come back to this in the next section.

 To checkout a particular **commit** (or **tag** or **branch**) you can use the